Cherreads

 "List it."

 "Yes, Chairwoman," Harin replied.
-"First, you have a 1:00 p.m. investor update with the North Harbor consortium—estimated at forty minutes.
-Then a strategic review with the Daeyang steel team at 2:10.
+"First, there's an investor update with the North Harbor consortium at 1:00 p.m.—estimated at about forty minutes.
+Then a strategic review with the Daeyang steel team at 2:10 p.m.
 They want to renegotiate next quarter's supply terms."

 Yuna gave no reaction.